 Refer also to specifications provided by the vehicle, axle and brake system manufacturer.

 Before inserting the brake pads, fully wind back the tappet and boot assemblies (13) by rotating the shear adapter (61) in an anti-clockwise direction (see Section 5.2).

-6.2.4 Insert brake pads (12) as shown (see fig.).
+6.2.4 Insert the brake pads (12).